ratiw/vue-table/README.md

 <a id="events"></a>
 ## Events
 `vuetable` uses events to communicate with its parent (Vue.js instance) and its pagination child component.
 This allows the parent Vue.js instance and pagination component to tap into those events to modify the behavior of `vuetable` with ease.
+It also exposes some events that allow the main Vue.js instance to control it via those events.

 - **`vuetable:action`**